simpleanalytics/docs/_docs/referral-program/1-how-it-works.md

 - New customer signs up for the starter plan (for $19 a month).
   They fail to pay us. **You get nothing**.

+## How it works for new customers

+When you click the "Get one month for free"-button on the referral page you go to the main sales funnel of Simple Analytics.
+We will set a cookie with the referral code so we can apply the discount on checkout.
+You will get one month for free so the trail period is not 7 days but 37 days.
+During this period (or after) you can always cancel but we don't do refunds.

+When you payed your first invoice we will give the promoter of this referral link one month in cash.
+The promoter will not get your email address or anything else, for them you are anonymous.

 > Read our [referral program terms of service](/referral-program/terms-of-service) to get familiar with our rules.